russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 It's a book to reflect on repeatedly as an inspiration to practice.

-During Steve Jobs’ first year at Reed College, Jobs befriended Daniel Kottke, who went on to work at Apple.
-Together they devoured books on spirituality and meditation.
-Shunryu Suzuki’s Zen Mind, Beginner’s Mind, is considered one of their favorites.
+During Steve Jobs' first year at Reed College, Jobs befriended Daniel Kottke, who went on to work at Apple.
+Together, they devoured books on spirituality and meditation.
+Shunryu Suzuki's Zen Mind, Beginner's Mind, is considered one of their favorites.

 15. The Innovator's Dilemma by Clayton Christensen

-Read Steve Jobs’ favorite books list with Headway
+Read Steve Jobs' favorite books list with Headway.

 Whether you are looking to start a career in entrepreneurship and technology or want to further your education with valuable insights into spirituality, classic literature, and more, using an external resource may be necessary to help you learn faster.

-The Headway app is designed specifically to work into your busy schedule.
-With this app, you can track your progress and gain valuable knowledge from the world’s greatest thinkers by reading or listening to short 15-minute summaries of thousands of books.
+The Headway app is explicitly designed to work into your busy schedule.
+With this app, you can track your progress and gain valuable knowledge from the world's greatest thinkers by reading or listening to short 15-minute summaries of thousands of books.

 FAQs